demisx/gulp-rename2/README.md

 ### transformFunction

-The `transformFunction` must have the following signature `function (pathObj, filePath) {}` and must return a transformed path string.
+The `transformFunction` must have the following signature `function (pathObj, filePath) {}`.
 The `pathObj` is an instance of the core Node.js [Path](http://nodejs.org/api/path.html) module and the `filePath` is the relative file path of the file piped through the stream.
-Use `pathObj` instance to perform transformations on the `file`.
+Basically, use `pathObj` instance to perform transformations on the `filePath` leveraging methods provided by the Node's `Path` core module.

+This function must return the final path string.

 ### [options]
 ```
 { verbose: true }
 ```
-Use verbose option to output the original and transformed paths to the log.
+Use verbose option to output the original and the transformed file paths to the log.
 The default is `false`.

 ```js
 var rename = require("gulp-rename2");